h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

 I want to create a spreadsheet to monitor the performance of trading stocks in Vietnam market.

+## Deliverables

+- Click [here](https://docs.google.com/spreadsheets/d/1CMeBjHsBpL8_txMd6hhwQkfvEhAknmi-rNLycZaXszc/edit?usp=sharing) to access my sample spreadsheet, with sample data and user-defined functions included.
+- Or you can also consult the code of user-defined functions at this [gist](https://gist.github.com/h7b/4fc057be0fff4a5db9fd207c7d156560).

 ## Project status

 DONE